aclapes/MCV-M6-ActionClassificationTask/README.md

         |____ ...
     ```

-For the later training, we'll need the videos converted into directories of frames.
-This way we don't have to decompress the videos repeatedly every time we want to sample a clip from a video.
-That'd be superslow.
+For the later training, we'll need the videos converted to frames.
+This way we don't have to decompress the videos repeatedly every time we want to sample a clip from a video in batch-training.

 ## Data preparation

 We will extract the frames in a separate directory, namely `frames`.
-Remember you need `ffmpeg` installed.
 Then:

     ```bash
     # Make sure you are in the same directory that contains the videos/ folder
     $ find videos -name "*.avi" -print0 | xargs -0 -I {} sh -c 'original="{}"; modified=$(echo "$original" | sed -e "s|videos|frames|" | sed -e "s|\.[^.]*$||"); mkdir -p $modified; ffmpeg -i $original -loglevel error $modified/frame%05d.jpg'
     ```

 If run correctly, such long command will create the `frames/` directory with the same structure as `videos/`, but replacing each video file by a directory containing the frames (in .jpg format).
-It should take from 30' to an hour to extract the frames.
+It might take from 30' to an hour to extract the frames.

 Graphically: